 Several benefits are tied to this – from faster resolution and improved agent productivity, to higher agent job satisfaction and increased revenue from cross and upsell opportunities that come from having a full contextual view.

-The difference between rule-based and intent-based chatbots is in how customers interact with them.
+The main difference between rule-based and intent-based chatbots is in how customers interact with them.

-A rule-based, keyword chatbot provides a list of options that a user can choose from to progress their enquiry, while intent-based, AI chatbots create a conversational interaction with users by interpreting user intents – as their respective names suggest.
+A rule-based, keyword chatbot provides a list of options that a user can choose from to progress their enquiry.
+Intent-based AI chatbots, on the other hand, create a conversational interaction with users by interpreting user intents and sentiment.

 Chatbots that interact with customers using pre-defined rules can assist with simpler customer service queries.